-All courses and educational programs, including counseling services, are fully accredited by The Higher Learning Commission of the North Central Association of Colleges and Secondary Schools (NCA)
+All courses and educational programs, including counseling services and distance learning programs, are fully accredited by The Higher Learning Commission of the North Central Association of Colleges and Secondary Schools (NCA)

-30 North LaSallle, Suite 2400 Chicago, IL 60602-2502 312.263.0456 800.621.7440
+30 North LaSalle, Suite 2400 Chicago, IL 60602-2502 312.263.0456 800.621.7440

-- The Harper College business-related programs of Accounting, Computer Information Systems, Financial Services, Hospitality Management, Management, Marketing, Supply Chain Management and Office Careers are accredited by the Association of Collegiate Business Schools and Programs. - The Harper College Music Department is accredited as a Community/Junior College Member of the National Association of Schools of Music. - The Harper College Paralegal Studies Program is accredited by the American Bar Association. - The Harper College Real Estate Program is licensed by the State of Illinois Office of Banks and Real Estate as a Real Estate Pre-License School (#110000046), a Licensed Appraiser-Education Provider (#155000165), and a Licensed Home Inspector Education Provider (#052000106). - The Harper College Learning Center is accredited by the National Association for the Education of Young Children (NAEYC). - The Harper College Nursing Program is accredited by the: National League for Nursing Accrediting Commission (NLNAC), Inc. 61 Broadway, New York City, NY 10006 212.363.5555 - The Harper College Certified Nursing Assistant Program is accredited by the: Illinois Department of Professional Regulations James R. Thompson Center 100 West Randolph, Suite 9-300 Chicago, IL 60601 312.814.4500 - The Harper College English as a Second Language Intensive English Program is accredited by the Commission on English Language Program Accreditation (CEA).
+- The Harper College Music Department is accredited as a Community/Junior College Member of the National Association of Schools of Music. - The Harper College Paralegal Studies Program is approved by the American Bar Association. - The Harper College Real Estate Program is licensed by the State of Illinois Department of Professional Regulations as a Real Estate Pre-License School (#110000046), a Licensed Appraiser-Education Provider (#155000165), a Licensed Home Inspector-Education Provider (#052000106), a Continuing Education School for Real Estate Sales and Brokerage, a Continuing Education School for Real Estate Sales and Brokerage (license 162.0000220). - The Harper College Child Learning Center is accredited by the National Association for the Education of Young Children (NAEYC). - The Harper College Nursing Program is accredited by the: National League for Nursing Accrediting Commission (NLNAC), Inc. 61 Broadway New York City, NY 10006 212.363.5555 - The Harper College Certified Nursing Assistant Program is accredited by the: Illinois Department of Professional Regulations James R. Thompson Center 100 West Randolph, Suite 9-300 Chicago, IL 60601 312.814.4500 - The Harper College English as a Second Language Intensive English Program is accredited by the Commission on English Language Program Accreditation (CEA).

 The Harper College Dental Hygiene Program is accredited by the:

 American Dental Association (ADA)

 Commission on Dental Accreditation (CODA)

 211 East Chicago Avenue

-Chicago, IL 60611-2678 312.440.2500
+Chicago, IL 60611-2678

+312.440.2500